CPunch/Laika/README.md

 I could add some padding to each packet to make it look pseudo-HTTP-like, however I haven't given much thought to this.

-## Directories explained

-- `/cmake-modules` holds helper functions for CMake.
-- `/lib` is a shared static library between the bot, shell & CNC.
-LibSodium is also vendor'd here.
-- `/cnc` is the Command aNd Control server.
-(Currently only targets Linux)
-- `/bot` is the bot client to be ran on the target machine.
-(Targets both Linux and Windows)
-- `/shell` is the main shell to connect to the CNC server with to issue commands.
-(Currently only targets Linux)
-- `/tools` holds tools for generating keypairs, etc.

 ## CMake Definitions

 | Definition        | Description                           | Example                                                                           |